The more people are in a photo, the more complex the image. This means that a group photoshoot is a challenge, mainly if you photograph large groups.

 While many groups can be photographed with a single flash, large groups cannot.
 If the group is larger than your lighting equipment will cover, stick to natural lighting.

 The flat shade is better than only lighting a portion of the group with a flash.

 Watch the way the shadows fall and make sure a shadow isn’t falling across someone’s face.
 This is very important when using off-camera flash.

 Take a test shot and check the LCD.
 Adjust the pose to keep faces out of shadows, or move the light to change where those shadows fall.

 There are several different ways to light a group picture.
 Anything from natural light to using multiple lights works.

 The method you choose will depend on your style, experience level and the size of the group.
 Even how mobile you need to be is a factor.

-Learning to capture great group pictures through composition, posing and lighting help freeze that group dynamic in time.
-Try as much as you can to get it all correct in-camera, as Photoshop cant save a bad image.
+Great group pictures help freeze that group dynamic in time.
+Try as much as you can to get it all correct in-camera, as Photoshop can’t save a bad image.

 Eager to learn more?
-Don’t forget the trick to focusing a group photo.
+Don’t forget the trick to focus a group photo.